chla-open-dev/OPENMRS_OMOP_PROJECT/README.md

 For a complete word document version with screenshots, please download the file from [word document](https://github.com/chla-open-dev/OPENMRS_OMOP_PROJECT/blob/main/Documentation/SetupOmopDocument.docx) from our GitHub files.
 You can also view a limited version of the [below](https://github.com/chla-open-dev/OPENMRS_OMOP_PROJECT/wiki/Tutorial-Guide:-OpenMRS-to-OMOP-CDM).

-# ETL – Tutorial to Use Talend to Move Data from OpenMRS to OMOP CDM
+# ETL Tutorial - Moving Data from OpenMRS to OMOP CDM using Talend
 *by Dr. Barry Levine*

 Overview: